Wisconsin Annual Income Tax Course

 The Wisconsin Department of Revenue speakers will be announced.

 15 hours of credit are available for attending this course which includes 2 hours of ethics.
-The course qualifies for continuing education credits for IRS Enrolled Agents, Certified Financial Planners, Wisconsin Continuing Legal Education, and the Accreditation Council for Accountancy and Taxation.
+The course qualifies for continuing education credits for IRS, Certified Financial Planners, Wisconsin Continuing Legal Education, and the Accreditation Council for Accountancy and Taxation.
 For specific information regarding continuing education credit hours follow this link.

 To register on-line, select the course location from the Registration menu on the left.